Skip to content

 What Types of Properties Are Available?

 Studio and one-bedroom apartments make up a large share of the available rentals.
-This reflects both the building stock (many older buildings were converted into smaller units) and the demand profile — a lot of young professionals, single occupants and couples who prioritise location over space.
+This reflects both the building stock (many older buildings were converted into smaller units) and the demand profile, with a lot of young professionals, single occupants and couples who prioritise location over space.

-• Studios: Typically 300-450 sq ft.
-Basic kitchen, combined living/sleeping space, shower room.
+• Studios: Typically 300 to 450 sq ft.
+Basic kitchen, combined living and sleeping space, shower room.
 Good for a single professional.
-Many in converted older buildings.
+Many are in converted older buildings.

-• One-bedroom apartments: 450-650 sq ft typically.
+• One-bedroom apartments: Typically 450 to 650 sq ft.
 Separate bedroom and living room.
 More common in the newer residential blocks in this area.

-• Two-bedroom apartments: 650-900 sq ft.
+• Two-bedroom apartments: Typically 650 to 900 sq ft.
 More limited availability in Midtown specifically.
 Those that do come up tend to go quickly.

 • Townhouses and larger properties: Rare in true Midtown.
-Usually found more toward the upper town or converted colonial properties, and carry a significant premium.
+Usually found more toward the Upper Town or in converted colonial properties, and carry a significant premium.

 Rental Prices in Midtown Gibraltar 2026

-These prices are at the time of writing (April 2026) and reflect the current market.
-Rental prices in Gibraltar have trended upward over recent years as demand has increased.
-Treat these as guide figures — actual prices vary based on condition, floor, views and specific location within the area.
+The figures below are based on recent listings on Property Gibraltar and reflect the market as of mid-2026.
+Rental prices across Gibraltar have trended upward over recent years as demand has increased.
+Treat these as guide figures.
+Actual prices vary based on condition, floor level, views and specific location within the area.

 What Is Included in a Typical Rental?

 Furnished and unfurnished rentals both exist in Midtown.
-Furnished properties are more common in the studio and one-bedroom category, which tends to attract shorter-term renters and professionals on relocation packages who don't want to ship furniture.
+Furnished properties are more common in the studio and one-bedroom category, which tends to attract shorter-term renters and professionals on relocation packages who do not want to ship furniture.

-Service charges (for building maintenance, communal areas, lifts etc.) are usually covered by the landlord rather than the tenant in Gibraltar.
-Confirm this when viewing any property — it's worth asking explicitly.
+Service charges for building maintenance, communal areas and lifts are usually covered by the landlord rather than the tenant in Gibraltar.
+Confirm this when viewing any property.
+It is worth asking explicitly rather than assuming.

 Air conditioning is standard in most Midtown apartments.
-Gibraltar's summers are hot, and any property without it is at a disadvantage.
-If you're viewing in winter, check that A/C units are present and working before signing.
+Gibraltar's summers are hot, and any property without it is at a disadvantage in the rental market.
+If you are viewing in winter, check that units are present and working before signing anything.

 The Pros of Renting in Midtown